IBM/CodeEngine/thumbnail/README.md

 ```

 One final COS setup step is that we'll need to give our Code Engine project
 permission to access our COS instance.
+By default, and for security reasons,
+access to your COS buckets is restricted and can not be accessed by any other
+cloud components without your explicit permission.
+In this case, we need to
+authorize access to your COS bucket from your Code Engine project.

 To do this we'll first need the Service Instance ID of our Code Engine project.
 To get that we'll use the following command: